Children's Hospital of Philadelphia

-The hospital also treats adults that would benefit from advanced pediatric care.
-The hospital is located next to the University of Pennsylvania and its physicians serve as the pediatrics department of the Perelman School of Medicine at the University of Pennsylvania.
+The hospital also treats adults who would benefit from advanced pediatric care.
+Most of its physicians serve in the pediatrics and other specialty departments of the Perelman School of Medicine.

 History

-First hospital 1855–66
+First location 1855–1866

 In 1855, Philadelphia had a population of about 460,000, and recorded 10,507 deaths.
 Leading causes of death were smallpox, typhoid, and scarlet fever.
 In the worst month of 1855, 300 children under 12 years old died, primarily of infectious diseases.
 A Philadelphia physician, Dr. Francis West Lewis, inspired by a visit to the new Great Ormond Street Hospital for Sick Children in London (founded 1852), enlisted Drs.
 T. Hewson Bache and R. A. F. Penrose Sr. to found the first children's hospital in North America.

 On November 23, 1855, the following small advertisement appeared in the Philadelphia Public Ledger:

 The Children's Hospital—located on Blight Street, running from Pine to Lombard, below Broad, is now open for the reception of Patients.
 Children suffering from Acute Diseases and Accidents will be received free of charge.
 A dispensary, for sick children, is also attached to the Hospital and will be open at the same place every day, (Sundays excepted from 11 to 12 o'clock, when advice and medicine will be given free of charge.)

 The first location of the original Children's Hospital was a small building on Blight Street (now Watts St).
 The hospital consisted of 12 beds and a dispensary.
 That year they recorded 67 inpatient admissions and 306 outpatient visits.

-Second hospital 1866–1916
+Second location 1866–1916

 Children's Hospital was relocated to 22nd Street between Locust and Walnut Sts after the American Civil War.
 This hospital consisted of 35 beds and a dispensary.
-The second hospital was the site of the first surgery at CHOP which was first performed by 1870.
-In addition, the first resident physician at CHOP was appointed in 1873 and formal medical teaching in medical and surgical clinics began in 1877.
+The second hospital was the site of the first surgery at CHOP, which was first performed in 1870.
+In addition, the first resident physician at CHOP was appointed in 1873, and formal medical teaching in medical and surgical clinics began in 1877.

-Early on in CHOP's history, a long-term care ("convalescent") facility was opened as a County Branch near Overbrook.
-In 1899 the County Branch convalescent facility was closed and the program and patients transferred to the Seashore House near Atlantic City, New Jersey.
-CHOP later underwent an expansion and capacity was increased to 94 beds by 1892.
+Early on in CHOP's history, a long-term care ("convalescent") facility was opened as a county branch near Overbrook.
+In 1899, the County Branch convalescent facility was closed, and the program and patients were transferred to the Seashore House near Atlantic City, New Jersey.
+CHOP later underwent an expansion, and capacity was increased to 94 beds by 1892.